nizar-banna/microfrontends-nextjs-app-multi-zone/README.md

 }
 ```

-### Cross-Microfrontend Navigation
+### Optimizing Cross-Microfrontend Navigation

+The `@vercel/microfrontends` package can be used to prefetch and prerender links to other microfrontends.

+First, embed the `PrefetchCrossZoneLinksProvider` element in the root `layout.tsx` of your application.

-Use the enhanced `Link` component for seamless navigation between zones:
+Then, use the enhanced `Link` component for seamless optimized navigation between zones:

 ```tsx
 // In marketing app - navigating to docs